greenthings/Learning-Path-iOS-Development/README.md

 ## iOS_Learning_Path
 learning path about iOS development

+Parallel

-1. Reading Swift Document
+1. Read Swift Document
-2. Watching Videos
+2. Watch Videos
-3. Reading Article about iOS Development
+3. Read Article about iOS Development

+Main

+4. Make App that you want to make by changing what you learned a little bit.
+This help you get more advice from others and get a sense of accomplishment quickly.

 | Importance | Type | Title | URL |
 |:-----:|:-----:|-------|:------:|